 You can contact Action Fraud on 0300 123 2040, or visit their website for advice http://www.actionfraud.police.uk/

 We've partnered with several industry leaders to ensure you receive the most secure levels of service possible whilst using the site.

-To protect your personal information reed.co.uk uses industry standard SSL (Secure Sockets Layer) encryption to encrypt and secure your data.
+To protect your personal information reed.co.uk uses industry standards such as TLS (Transport Layer Security) encryption to encrypt and secure your data.

 reed.co.uk automatically scans, detects, and quarantines new viruses, ensuring that all documents uploaded to or downloaded from reed.co.uk, including your CV, are safe and virus-free.